 Changing Your Course Schedule

-- Once the results from the bidding period are published on COURSES, you can make changes to your schedule during the subsequent cycles.
+- Once the results from Cycle #1 are published on COURSES, you can make changes to your schedule during the subsequent cycles.
 You must use COURSES to participate.

-- The first opportunity to make schedule changes for fall will be in July and for spring in November.
-During the longer cycles students will enter their requests and results will be processed and available at a later fixed date.
-Beginning the week before classes begin, bidding cycles will be processed daily during the remaining registration period.
+- The first opportunity to make schedule changes for fall will be in July and for spring in October.
+During the longer cycles, students will enter their requests and results will be processed and available at a later fixed date.
+During the daily cycles, bids will be processed daily at the published times.

-- Registration will resume November 9 for spring classes.
+- Registration will resume in October for spring classes.
 See the Registration Calendar for the specific add/drop dates.

 - You have the ability to be place yourself on a wait list in subsequent cycles.
 Your place on the wait list is determined by the number of points bid on the course.